Skip to Content

 Instructions

-• In the bowl of a stand mixer or in a large mixing bowl, combine the starter, water and 1 cup of the bread flour to form a thick batter.
+• In the bowl of a stand mixer or in a large mixing bowl, combine 8 ounces active sourdough starter, 4 ounces warm water and 1 cup (5 oz) of the bread flour to form a thick batter.
 Cover the bowl and allow the mixture to rise for 30-60 minutes.
-Warm the milk until scalding hot then set it aside to cool until it is slightly warmer than body temperature.
+Warm 8 ounces whole milk until scalding hot then set it aside to cool until it is slightly warmer than body temperature.

-• Add the scalded milk, honey and salt to the sponge.
+• Add the scalded milk, 1 ½ ounces honey and 1 ½ teaspoons table salt to the sponge.
 Stir to combine.
-Add the whole wheat flour and stir until the batter looks like thick pancake batter.
+Add 7 ½ ounces whole wheat flourand stir until the batter looks like thick pancake batter.
 If using a stand mixer, switch to the dough hook.

-• With the mixer running, slowly add the remaining cup of bread flour.
+• With the mixer running, slowly add the remaining bread flour.
 Continue mixing until the dough begins to gather on the hook and pulls away from the sides of the bowl.
 Knead for 5 minutes.
 If mixing by hand, add as much of the flour as you can in the bowl then finish kneading in the rest of the flour by hand.

 • Dump the dough onto a lightly floured surface.
 The dough should be soft and slightly sticky.
 Knead to form a smooth ball.
 If the dough is very sticky sprinkle a little more flour as you knead.
 Place the dough in an oiled bowl, turning once to coat the dough.
 Cover and set aside in a warm spot.